Paleo Diet 101: a Comprehensive Beginners' Guide

 Kung Pao Chicken

-To give you an idea of the foods you'd eat on a paleo diet, here's a list of nutritious, delicious, and versatile foods that we've been eating since we lived in caves -
+To give you an idea of the foods you'd eat on a paleo lifestyle, here's a list of nutritious, delicious, and versatile foods that we've been eating since we lived in caves -

 • Meat - beef, lamb, turkey, chicken, pork, etc.